fmatthew5876/stdcxx-align/proposal/draft.md

 ### Shared Pre-Conditions

-The result is undefined if:
+The result is undefined if any of:

 * `a == 0`
 * `a` is not a power of 2

-The result is implementation defined if:
+The result is implementation defined if any of:

 * `a >= PTRDIFF_MAX`
 * `p` does not point to an existing *memory block*